Shacham6/mockitup/README.md

 <details>
 <summary>Call yields from iterable</summary>

-While most of the time you'll return concrete values, sometimes you'll want to make a call yield from something.
+In most cases you'll want a mock to return a concrete value, but sometimes you'll want to make a call `yield_from` something.

-For that, you can use the `yields_from` directive:
+In those cases you can use the `yields_from` directive:

 ``` python
 from typing import Iterator